EdAlegrid/m2m-can/README.md

 /* open can0 interface, set bitrate to 500000 */
 // defaults to txqueuelen = 1000, rs = 100
-can.open('can0', 500000, function(err, result){
+can.open('can0', 500000, function(err){
   if(err) return console.error('can0 interface open error', err.message);
-  // You'll see an output - ip link set can0 up with txqueuelen 1000 and bitrate 500000 - success
+  // if can0 was opened successfully, you'll see an output - ip link set can0 up with txqueuelen 1000 and bitrate 500000 - success

-  console.log('can.open result', result); // true if successful

   // read random frame data from CAN bus using the random_id can.read('can0', {id:random_id}, function(err, fdata){